SPaG at Shears Green Infant School

 Opportunities for teachers to enhance pupils’ vocabulary arise naturally from their reading and writing.
 As vocabulary increases, teachers should show pupils how to understand the relationships between words, how to understand nuances in meaning, and how to develop their understanding of, and ability to use, figurative language.
 They should also teach pupils how to work out and clarify the meanings of unknown words and words with more than one meaning.
 References to developing pupils’ vocabulary are also included within the appendices.

 Pupils should be taught to control their speaking and writing consciously and to use Standard English.
 They should be taught to use the elements of spelling, grammar, punctuation and ‘language about language’ listed.
 This is not intended to constrain or restrict teachers’ creativity, but simply to provide the structure on which they can construct exciting lessons.

 Key Stages 1 and 2 Framework Document, Sept.
 2013

-The SPAG test will include questions that assess the following elements of the English curriculum:
+The SPAG test taken at the end of Key Stage 1 will include questions that assess the following elements of the English curriculum: